 The school is highly successful in the classroom, with some of the highest results in the local area.
 This is due to our excellent teaching, following the 'Barking Abbey way', and our amazing facilities.
 Both campuses have had substantial investment in new buildings and facilities, so we can offer your child the best learning environment for them to work hard every day.
+Ofsted recognised our success in December 2022 and said that we 'could be judged Outstanding'.
+We look forward to them coming back soon to confirm that judgement.

 We have a large and successful sixth form with over 500 students.
 Every year we send pupils to the best universities in the UK and worldwide.
 We have supported and mentored each one of these students to gain places in these competitive institutions.
-We lead the country in degreelevel apprenticeships at large corporations.
+We lead the country in degree-level apprenticeships at large corporations.